 Floodlights have undergone a significant transformation over the years, evolving in terms of technology, design, and application.
 Initially developed to provide intense, broad-beamed artificial lighting for outdoor spaces, their history reflects the rapid advancement of lighting technology, alongside shifts in energy efficiency, durability, and usability.
 The primary factors driving these changes include the evolution of light sources, materials, and the growing focus on energy conservation.

-Early Floodlights: Incandescent & Halogen Era
+Early Floodlights – Incandescent and Halogen Era

 Floodlights trace their origins to the early 20th century when incandescent bulbs were the predominant lighting source.
 These bulbs, based on a heated filament, produced a lot of heat and consumed large amounts of electricity, making them inefficient by today’s standards.
-Despite their inefficiency, incandescent floodlights were widely used due to the absence of alternatives.
+Despite this, incandescent floodlights were widely used due to the absence of alternatives.
 Their ability to produce a broad beam of light made them ideal for illuminating large areas such as sports fields, stages, and construction sites.

 The Rise of High-Intensity Discharge (HID) Lamps